Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 ### Description

-The `Object Nearby` condition triggers when the *first object* is within the specified *range* from the *second object* for the required amount of time while this condition is active.
+The `Object Nearby` condition triggers when the *tracked object* is within the specified *range* from the *reference object* for the required amount of time while this condition is active.

 ### Configuration

-- #### First object
+- #### Reference Object

-    This field contains the `Training Scene Object` you want to measure distance from.
+    This field contains the `Training Scene Object` you want to measure the distance from.

-- #### Second object
+- #### Tracked Object

-    This field contains the `Training Scene Object` you want to be in the radius of the *first object*.
-Make sure you added at least the `Training Scene Object` component to the target game object in the Unity Inspector.
+    This field contains the `Training Scene Object` that should be in the radius of the *reference object*.
+Make sure you add at least the `Training Scene Object` component to this game object in the Unity Inspector.
+You would usually move this object close to the reference object.

 - #### Range

-    In this field, you can set the maximum distance between the *first* and *second object* required to fulfill this condition.
+    In this field, you can set the maximum distance between the *tracked object* and the *reference object* required to fulfill this condition.

 - #### Required seconds inside

-    In this field, you can set the time in seconds the *second object* should stay within the radius of the *first object*.
+    In this field, you can set the time in seconds the *tracked object* should stay within the radius of the *reference object*.

 ------